Using C++ Timers in Unreal Engine

 Using SetTimer() on a Function with Parameters

 It’s possible to pass parameters into timer functions (delegates).
 The example is from Action Roguelike’s Projectile Attack.
-In this case, we bind the function by name instead.
+In this case, we bind function through a FTimerDelegate and pass the delegate into the SetTimer function.

 FTimerHandle TimerHandle_AttackDelay;